querqy/querqy-docs/docs/source/querqy/querqy5-solr-migration.rst

 artefacts.
 The :code:`rules.txt` of the Common Rules Rewriter no longer exists, the rules are part of the rewriter configuration.

-To make using the new rewriter API easy to use, we provide a configuration request builder for most rewriters for SolrJ.
+To make the new rewriter API easy to use, we provide a configuration request builder for most rewriters for SolrJ.
 Look out for classes named :code:`*ConfigRequestBuilder` in the rewriter packages.
 For example, the :code:`querqy.solr.rewriter.commonrules.CommonRulesConfigRequestBuilder` can